-In accordance with its duty to compile regular information on the way in which the annual accounts auditing process is carried out, in 2020 the Committee oversaw the entire process, from its planning, implementation and execution through to its conclusion.
-The ACC has evaluated the implementation and results of the audit and the work carried out, making an indepth analysis of the reports prepared by the external auditors in relation to the following:
+In accordance with its duty to compile regular information on the way in which the annual accounts auditing process is carried out, in 2021 the Committee oversaw the entire process, from its planning, implementation and execution through to its conclusion.
+The ACC has evaluated the implementation and results of the audit and the work carried out, making an in-depth analysis of the reports prepared by the external auditors in relation to the following:

-- Final conclusions regarding the auditing of the annual accounts for the 2019 financial year. - The final audit report on the individual and consolidated annual accounts for the 2019 financial year, with the issue of the auditor's opinion without provisos or reservations. - The report on recommendations for improvement within the organisation, reporting and internal monitoring processes and systems resulting from the auditing of the annual accounts for the 2019 financial year. - The planning and preliminary work carried out for the auditing of the annual accounts for the 2020 financial year. - The limited review report corresponding to the first six months of the 2020 financial year. - The preliminary report on the auditing of the annual accounts for the 2020 financial year.
+- Final conclusions regarding the auditing of the annual accounts for the 2020 financial year and the preliminary report. - The final audit report on the individual and consolidated annual accounts for the 2020 financial year, with the issue of the auditor's opinion without provisos or reservations. - The report on recommendations for improvement within the organisation, reporting and internal control processes and systems resulting from the auditing of the annual accounts for the 2020 financial year. - The planning and preliminary work carried out for the auditing of the annual accounts for the 2021 financial year. - The limited review report corresponding to the first six months of the 2021 financial year.

-In order to ensure the proper appraisal of all of these items, the members of the Deloitte team responsible for auditing the accounts appeared before the ACC on seven occasions over the financial year, and they clearly had sufficient and suitable access to all of the Company's key personnel, along with all the information they required to make their appraisal.
+In order to ensure the proper appraisal of all of these items, the members of the Deloitte team responsible for auditing the accounts appeared before the ACC on eight occasions over the financial year, and they clearly had sufficient and suitable access to all of the Company's key personnel, along with all the information they required to make their appraisal.